 Chemistry is one of Somerville’s largest subjects.
 We aim to give places to 8 undergraduates each year.
 Together with our Biochemists, we have a supportive community of scientists spanning 4 year groups.

 We have a long history of training brilliant chemists, including one of the very first two women to study Chemistry at Oxford, Mary Watson.
 For decades Somerville was the home of the crystallographer Dorothy Hodgkin, the only British woman to win the Nobel Prize in Science, who first studied at Somerville and then taught here as a Tutorial Fellow in Chemistry for over thirty years.

 Chemists enter widely varying careers.
 Somerville chemists often continue in Chemistry to work for a PhD or DPhil degree, but recent graduates have entered industry, the civil service, school teaching, financial services and other professions.
 One particularly well-known Somerville Chemistry alumna has even entered No.10 Downing Street as the UK’s first female Prime Minister…

-Jonathan BurtonSue and Kevin Scollan Fellow & Tutor in Organic Chemistry; Associate Professor of Organic Chemistry
+Jonathan BurtonSue and Kevin Scollan Fellow & Tutor in Organic Chemistry; Professor of Organic Chemistry